matthewwdavis/SACNAS_Workshop/README.md

 **Discussion is encouraged**

-5. In science, visualizations are critical for understanding.
+8. In science, visualizations are critical for understanding.
-    Currently, the PCA coloring is fairly useless.
-Change the color of points on the scatterplot to reflect the larger classifications of the organisms that you discovered in our initial exploration.
+    Currently, the PCA coloring is fairly useless because it doesn’t provide any additional information.
+Change the color of points on the scatterplot to reflect the larger classifications of the organisms that you discovered in our initial exploration of these genes.
 What classifications did you choose, and what color is each classification?

 **Bonus question:** Add in a column for classification to the data frame.
 Color by that column instead of gene name.

-6. Now that the colors mean something, look back at what you learned from BLAST.
+9. Now that the colors mean something, look back at what you learned from BLAST.
 Does the PCA make sense?
 Why or why not?

-7. Go back and re-run the analysis with several different kmer lengths.
+10. Go back and re-run the analysis with several different kmer lengths.
     Take note of what is happening in the PCA as you change kmer size.
     You’ll need to look through the code and decide where we are setting the kmer length. **Hint:** your answer to question 1 should help you. **Important:** Try not to go higher than 6.
 You can if you want, but you may be waiting a while.

-8. What kmer sizes did you try?
+11. What kmer sizes did you try?
 Did you notice anything different happening in the pca with larger kmers?
 What about with smaller kmers?

-9. For this use case, do you think a larger or smaller kmer size better?
+12. For this use case, do you think a larger or smaller kmer size better?
 Is there a difference?
 If so, why do you think?

 ## Dendrograms

-Explain dendrograms and how they are like phylogenies.
+A dendrogram is a tree diagram that shows relationships, and we can use these diagrams to infer evolutionary relatedness.
+Let’s make a dendrogram of these genes so we can get a better idea about how they are related!

-Before starting, lets reset the kmer length to the original value and run all code up to this point again.
+Before starting, we should reset the kmer length to their original value (look back at question 4) and run all code up to this point again.

 ### Modules needed for creating phylogenies